corda/corda-docs-portal/content/en/docs/corda-os/4.4/api-vault-query.md

 * A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
-When chaining several criteria using AND / OR, the last value of this attribute will override any previous value.
+When chaining several criteria using `AND` or `OR`, the last value of this attribute will override any previous value.
-* Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default this will be `ContractState` which resolves to all state types).
+* Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default, this will be `ContractState` which resolves to all state types).
 When chaining several criteria using `AND` and `OR` operators, all specified contract state types are combined into a single set.

+### Custom queries in Kotlin

-An example of a custom query is illustrated here:
+An example of a custom query in Kotlin is illustrated here:

 ```kotlin
 val generalCriteria = VaultQueryCriteria(Vault.StateStatus.ALL)